ChampionX1001/esp32-arcade-machine/circuitSetup.md

 ## Output

 There is WS2812B LED light strip in the circuit, with 144 LEDs in series.
-The Data In cable for the LED strip is connected to GPIO 23 (MOSI) of Hosyond board.
+The Data In cable for the LED strip is connected to GPIO 21 (CS) of Hosyond board.